TraekWells/hip-hop-season/content/reviews/dave-psychodrama.md

 ---
 title: Psychodrama
 artist: Dave
-featured: false
+finalThoughts:
-finalThoughts: This is one of the best albums that was released in 2019 and it’s certainly the best album I’ve heard from a British rapper.
+  This is one of the best albums that was released in 2019 and it’s certainly the best album I’ve heard from a British rapper.
 This project gives off the vibe of a call for a change instead of ‘just’ being a rap album.
 The lyricism, the graceful production, and the powerful messages all combine for an impressive debut album from Dave.
 I'm looking forward to the next one.
+bottomLine:
-bottomLine: Following his release of successful Game Over EP two-years prior, the British rapper Dave continues to lean on his strengths and natural music ability to deliver an impressive debut album filled with personal battles and struggles.
+  Following his release of successful Game Over EP two-years prior, the British rapper Dave continues to lean on his strengths and natural music ability to deliver an impressive debut album filled with personal battles and struggles.
 image: psychodrama-album-cover.jpg